isaacnmm/pestpolicy-hugo2XX/content/posts/what-can-kill-fleas-instantly/index.md

-﻿
-- -
+﻿---
-- title: What Can Kill Fleas Instantly
+title: What Can Kill Fleas Instantly
 description: Fleas can be a nightmare for pet owners and homeowners alike.
-These tiny, blood
-- sucking insects can cause discomfort to pets and humans, leading to itching,...
+These tiny, blood-sucking insects can cause discomfort to pets and humans, leading to itching,...
-slug: /what
+slug: /what-can-kill-fleas-instantly/
-- can
-- kill
-- fleas
-- instantly/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Guide